How High Do Planes Fly?

 When aircraft approach the speed of sound, shockwaves start to form which causes aerodynamic issues.
 Aircraft therefore have a maximum mach number they can fly at, which is why this becomes the reference speed.

 How Much Does Jet Fuel Cost?

-This price is about 34% lower than one year ago (January 2020) where the price of Jet A1 was approximately $650 per metric tonne or about $0.65 per KG.
+This price is around double what was around one year ago (January 2021) where the price of Jet A1 was approximately $430 per metric tonne or about $0.43 per KG.

 Due to collapse in oil price bought about by the Covid-19 pandemic, at one point (May 2020), Jet A1 was as low as $200 per metric tonne which equates to around $0.20 per KG.

 1 KG (kilograms) = 2.2 LBS (pounds)